Related Content

 Graz ↔ Villach via Leoben and Judenburg

-Hence a replacement by a new hourly InterRegio service which will take a Graz - Leoben - Unzmarkt ↔ Judenburg - Treibach-Althofen - Klagenfurt - Villach route.
+Hence a replacement by a new hourly InterRegio service which take a Graz - Leoben - Unzmarkt ↔ Judenburg - Treibach-Althofen - Klagenfurt - Villach route.

 2: IR Pyhrn